SkYeJustis/R_SampleCode_and_OriginalResearch/Readme.md

 # **Readme**
-## This repo contains sample utility code designed for different projects in R.
-## The files are not available in this repo.
+### This repo contains sample utility code designed for different projects in R. The files the code refers to are not available in this repo.